 Looking to buy townhouse in one of Hamilton"s great neighbourhoods?
 Hamilton is home to 161 unique neighbourhoods.
-Popular neighbourhoods include Leckie Park, with 114 active townhouse listings, Fruitland, with 52 active townhouse listings, and Community Beach, with 51 active townhouse listings.
+Popular neighbourhoods include Leckie Park, with 98 active townhouse listings, Fruitland, with 54 active townhouse listings, and Falkirk West, with 52 active townhouse listings.

 Residents of the City of Hamilton are expected to pay property taxes on all residences that they own.
 Property taxes can usually be found on each active Zoocasa listing, or can be looked up here.
 As of 2017, the estimated property tax residents can expect to pay is 1.21%.
 This rate may vary depending on where exactly you live in Hamilton.

 There is currently no municipal land transfer tax in effect in Hamilton but the provincial land transfer tax still applies to all property purchases

 See below for provincial land transfer tax rates.

 |$0 - $55,000||0.5%|

 Purchase price = $600,000

 |Purchase Price||Subtract Tax Brackets||Rate||Non 1st Time Buyer Tax Payable||1st Time Buyer Tax Payable|

 |$55,000 - $250,000||$195,000||1.0%||$1,950||$0|